bratkartoffel/security-jwt/README.md

 * hibernate: Support for hibernate to store refresh tokens

 Simply use the dependencies within your build script, spring boot takes care of the rest.
-The default cryptProperties should be sufficient for the most use cases.
+The default configuration should be sufficient for the most use cases.

 # Contents
 * base: